| Target dividend: | 5% of NAV |

 Our view

-Firstly, while this is a new mandate, the Octopus Ventures team has a long and strong track record of investing in ambitious, high-growth companies – a key focus of this VCT.
-Over the last two decades, the team has sourced, grown, and exited some of the UK’s fastest-growing private technology businesses.
+While this is still a relatively new mandate, the Octopus Ventures team has a long track record of investing in ambitious, high-growth companies – including Cobee (detailed above), the VCT’s first exit.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
 You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
 The information on this webpage is a marketing communication.
 It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.